 UNK believes that dissemination of information is the key to educating our community about the occurrence of crime on campus.
 Efforts are made to advise members of the campus community on a timely basis about university crime and crime-related problems.
 These efforts include the following

 - Annual Report: An annual report of crime-related information is compiled.
-An e-mail is sent to university members telling them where to access the report.
+A post card is mailed and e-mail is sent to university members telling them where to access the report.

 - Daily Crime Log: Police and Parking Services document a daily crime log that details the date, time, location, and description of crimes that occur on campus.
 This log is available to the general public at the Police and Parking Services Office, General Services Building, 2507 19th Avenue Kearney, NE and is maintained for a minimum of 60 days.
 Requests for crime log information in excess of the 60 day period will be honored within 2 business days.